-355. During all relevant times, including before Plaintiff consumed JUUL, Defendant JUUL was part of a conspiracy with tobacco and e-cigarette industry players, Altria Group, PAX Labs, Inc. and Fictitious Defendants 1-13, to fraudulently conceal, misrepresent, and downplay the risks of e-cigarettes to boost profits at the expense of public health.
-Defendants, for research and development, marketing, and distribution purposes, engaged consultants, pundits, academics, lobbyists, media personalities, reporters, researchers and other influencers to tout the safety of e-cigarettes, and benefits of nicotine, while minimizing or downplaying the dangers, particularly to those under age 26, playing on the vulnerabilities of young people.
-These tactics mimic those used by the tobacco industry to sow seeds of doubt and confusion among the public, to initiate new users, to keep customers buying JUUL products, and to avoid regulation or legislative efforts to control sales.
+348. Defendants formed an association-in-fact enterprise - hereinafter referred to as the Nicotine Marketing Enterprise.
+The Nicotine Marking Enterprise consists of Defendants JUUL, Pax Labs, Inc., and John and Jane Doe Defendants 1-13.
+During all relevant times, including before Plaintiffs consumed JUUL, Defendant JUUL held a relationship with tobacco and e-cigarette industry players, PAX Labs, Inc., and John and Jane Doe Defendants 1-13, and agreed to fraudulently conceal, misrepresent, and downplay the risks of e-cigarettes to boost profits at the expense of public health.
+The Nicotine Marketing Enterprise, for research and development, marketing, and distribution purposes, engaged consultants, pundits, academics, lobbyists, media personalities, reporters, researchers and other influencers to tout the safety of e-cigarettes, and benefits of nicotine, while minimizing or downplaying the dangers, particularly to those under age 26, playing on the vulnerabilities of young people.
+These tactics mimic those used by the tobacco industry to sow seeds of doubt and confusion among the public, to initiate new users, to keep customers buying nicotine-packed JUUL products, and to avoid regulation or legislative efforts to control sales.